 Your toddler feels secure.

 If it is within three months before or three months after a significant change in the home, you might want to wait.
 A perfect example of this is a new baby coming home.
 Making the transition before may be smooth, but once the baby arrives and your toddler sees them in “their” crib, things may get tense in the household, and your toddler may act out more.
 Making the transition within three months after the new baby has arrived can make your toddler feel replaced by the new baby.
 We don’t want this.
-Give them time to adjust to the new baby and then make the transition if you’re unable to do it earlier.
+Give them time to adjust to the new baby and then make the transition if you cannot do it earlier.

 Signs Your Toddler May Be Ready